 - Warrnambool at 9am or in Portland 9am

 - Departure time:

 Stretching along the coast line in Portland, this nature reserve contains a rare coastal heath habitat.
 The unique combination of the Southern Ocean and the Bonnie Upwelling create an abundance of local wildlife including a nearby Gannet colony and marine mammals like seals and whales.
 Help protect and restore this beautiful heathland from invasive weed species and work in a fabulous location right beside the coast.
-You will be helping to contain infestations of woody weeds including Coast Tea Tree, Coast Wattle and Boneseed.
+You will be helping to contain infestations of weeds including Coast Tea Tree, Coast Wattle, Bluebell Creeper and Boneseed.
 A relatively good level of fitness is required as the work will be physical.

 Join this project

 There are currently no upcoming dates for this project.Find another project